Looking for a running smartwatch that’ll accurately track your runs, and help you get more from them? We hear you.

 Thanks to on-board GPS, you can go for a run without your smartphone and the LG Watch Sport will track your runs.
 It will then calculate your calories burned, based on how fast you ran and for what distance.
 It’s an accurate and dependable smartwatch, although battery life is a sticking point.
 It should last for 24-hours, but 20-hours is more realistic with GPS on.

-The Apple Watch Nike+ is a special edition Apple Watch borne from Apple’s close relationship with Nike.
-It boasts built-in GPS and has careful Nike+ Run Club integration, which gives it a unique selling point over the standard Apple Watch.
+The Apple Watch Series 5 is an amazing runner’s watch.
+It boasts built-in GPS and has a careful Nike+ Run Club integration, thanks to the fantastic relationship Apple and Nike has, which gives it a unique selling point over other smartwatches.

-If you are an iPhone user, you’ll probably find the functionality of the Apple Watch Nike+ better than an Android Wear smartwatch.
-It offers seamless compatibility, with notifications app data sent straight from your iPhone to the watch if you would like them.
-Overall, the Apple Watch Nike+ is a solid smartwatch best-suited to iPhone users.
+If you are an iPhone user, you’ll probably find the functionality of the Apple Watch better than a Wear OS smartwatch.
+It offers seamless compatibility, always-on display, with notifications app data sent straight from your iPhone to the watch if you would like them.
+Overall, the Apple Watch Series 5 is a solid smartwatch best-suited to iPhone users.

 Moto 360 Sport